Good Day friends!

 As someone who has been creating digital content for almost a decade now, I have learned to be very efficient with my editing process.

 I have always had a love for photography and digital storytelling, so I am all about picture quality!

 If you are anything like me, then you are a perfectionist (LOL).
 As perfectionists (and excellent people), we often times will take hours (even days) to complete a thing, just to ensure it is ABSOLUTELY PERFECT!
 (LOL).
 The problem with this is that time slows down for no man (or woman), and time is one thing you cannot get back.
 So for me, I find it more productive and efficient to find ways to cut down my editing time while still preserving the quality of a photo.

 By having a process, fine-tuning that process, and scaling my work.

 I expedite my editing process for my photos by integrating apps and presets from photographers.

 Many professional photographers sell presets of their editing styles (pre-set edits for photos), and I find it much easier to buy in bulk the photography pre-sets that I like from other photographers and integrate those presets into editing apps that I can use on my phone.
 For me, I find editing photos on my IPhone much easier and efficient, but use what works best for you.

 Once I have edited my photos in bulk, it’s then time to move on to planning out my feed and blog posts.

-I like to use scheduling apps to plan out my feed (All the editing and scheduling apps I use and have used are in my new E-Book, ‘The Fundamentals to Building Your Brand Online“).
+I like to use scheduling apps to plan out my feed (All the editing and scheduling apps I use and have used are in my new E-Book, ‘The Millennial’s Guide to Making More Money Online“).
 In these apps, I have the opportunity to plan out my captions for each piece of content, relating to the topic at hand I want to discuss or share for my brand.